COSMIC-PopSynth/COSMIC/docs/pages/tutorials/adaptive/basics.rst

 The :class:`~cosmic.sample.stroopwafel.ParameterSpace` class defines which binary parameters are sampled and their distributions.
-Each :class:`~cosmic.sample.stroopwafel.Parameter` specifies a name, physical-space bounds, a sampling distribution, and a prior distribution.
+Each :class:`~cosmic.sample.stroopwafel.Parameter` specifies a name, physical-space bounds, and a distribution.
+The distribution sets both how the parameter is drawn and its prior probability density — in importance sampling these are one and the same.

 .. code-block:: python